Dewalt-arch/pimpmyadlab/readme.md

     - Script must be run 2 times to fully complete Workstation installation and configuation
     - HYDRA-DC Domain Controller must already be completed and running to setup this workstation

-  - Run 1 - Sets the name of the computer to Spiderman, reboots
+  - Run 1
+    - Sets the name of the computer to Spiderman, reboots
     - After the reboot, Run script again, Select Menu Option S again for Run #2

-  - Run 2 - Enter the ip address of the domain controller when prompted, join domain Marvel.local, reboots
+  - Run 2
+    - Enter the ip address of the domain controller when prompted
+    - Enter the Adminstrator username and password to join domain Marvel.local when prompted
+    - Reboots automatically

       - If the machine rebooted after being prompted for the Administrator Username and Password to join the domain
+        - Setup is complete!

+      - If the machine did not reboot automatically :
+        - Is the HYDRA-DC Domain Controller running and logged into as Administrator?
+        - Are all vms on NAT(vmware) or NatNetwork(virtualbox) Per course instruction?
+        - Double check that you are using the correct username and password for Administrator on Hydra-DC to join the domain
+        - Try again with correct logon credentials

  Menu Option X
  - Exits the menu